 So far they have been great for all of those purposes.

-But learning to milk a goat was interesting which is why I’d like to share with you how you go about properly milking a goat and how to store the milk, too.
+However, learning how to milk a goat was interesting which is why I’d like to share with you how to milk a goat properly and how to store the milk, too.

 How to Milk a Goat